May River Watershed Action Plan

 - its economic impacts, both direct and indirect, to the community; and

-In the past 20 years the Town has grown dramatically in both size and population.
-Due to the rapid development within the May River Watershed rising fecal coliform levels in the River’s headwaters has resulted in closing portions of the River to shellfish harvesting.
+In the past 20 years, the Town has grown dramatically in both size and population.
+Due to the rapid development within the May River Watershed, rising fecal coliform levels in the River’s headwaters have resulted in closing portions of the River to shellfish harvesting.
 Rising fecal coliform levels are a clear indicator of deterioration of the health of a watershed.
-The Town of Bluffton, along with Beaufort County and local citizens, will work to take action using the May River Watershed Action Plan to improve conditions in the May River prior to further deterioration.
+The Town of Bluffton, along with Beaufort County and local citizens work to take action using the May River Watershed Action Plan to improve conditions in the May River prior to further deterioration.

-The May River Watershed Action Plan was developed to:
+The May River Watershed Action Plan (Action Plan) was developed to:

 - Provide a strategy for assessing problems and implementing solutions to restore shellfish harvesting in the May River.